 I make mistakes sometimes.
 I don’t mean to, but there are times when I do not properly understand what you’re saying.
 Or maybe I forget the name of your partner or an important part of your history.

 Apologizing to you is not me using some intervention I learned in school.
-I truly recognize that sometimes I’m out of attunement.
+I genuinely recognize that sometimes I’m miss-attuned.
 I expect this to happen even though it’s unpleasant and annoying.
 I feel bad about it, but it’s bound to happen.

-How can two humans work together and not sometimes have a misunderstanding?
+How can humans work together and not sometimes have misunderstanding?

-I see how hard you are working, and I am proud of you.
+I see your hard work, and I am proud of you.